Your maintenance checklist for UPS systems.

-UPS systems are important for providing continuous power to your data center.
-To maintain a healthy UPS environment, you need to have a maintenance checklist for your UPS systems.
+They are important for providing continuous power to your data center.
+To maintain a healthy UPS environment, you need to have a maintenance checklist of it.
 Failing to do so can result in your data being lost and requiring a costly rebuild.

 To avoid this, here is a list of things that you should check on a regular basis:

 -Verify maintenance intervals